defund/caddy-recaptcha/README.md

 reCAPTCHA verification middleware for Caddy.

-## Syntax
+## Usage

 ### v3

-The reCAPTCHA response token must be supplied as form data with the key `caddy-recaptcha-response`.
+The reCAPTCHA response token must be supplied as one of the following:
+* Form data with the key `g-recaptcha-response`
+* Header with the name `g-recaptcha-response`

 ```
 recaptcha v3 secret {